 Long Beach Catholic Charities assistance programs.

-Programs offered by Catholic Charities will assist the homeless, children, low income, and seniors in Long Beach California.
+Programs offered by Catholic Charities will assist the homeless, children, low income, immigrants and seniors in Long Beach California.
 They administer some of their own assistance programs and services, and can also direct individuals to local businesses, government programs, churches and various nonprofit organizations and centers in southern California.
 The Long Beach and South Bay region are served by the San Pedro Region of Catholic Charities.

 Resources for the homeless and people who were evicted are extensive.
 The Long Beach region boasts two short to medium term residences for the homeless.
 In addition to the shelter, clients will be offered more self-sufficiency type programs.
 This includes counseling, adult education, a program for the homebound elderly, tutoring, and job finding services.
 In addition, other programs are administered for youth, and a multitude of services and assistance programs help those in need and strengthen families.